Charley's & chocolate

 Mission Beach is in the wet tropics region of Australia at 17.8 degrees south.
 Theentire coast from the tip of Cape York to as far south as Bowen is subject to cyclones from December to April each year.
 These cyclones are typically localised and are not much more that strong wind and rain.
 We occasionally receive category three and above cyclones and these cause damage.
 Having seen firsthand what 300 km/hour wind can do, making sure the cocoa plantation had survivability built-in was critical.

-To protect the cocoa plants we installed a sophisticated trellis system, a tropical adaptation of the Tatura trellis developed over several decades in Victoria’s Goulbourn Valley region.
-Originally designed for apples, pears and stone fruit, the Tatura trellis system was straightforward to modify for cocoa and, with appropriate strengthening, to cyclone proof the trees.
+To protect the cocoa plants we installed a sophisticated trellis system, an adaptation of the Tatura trellis developed in Victoria’s Goulbourn Valley.
+Originally designed for apples, pears and stone fruit, the trellis was easy to modify for cocoa and helped us

 cyclone proof the trees.
 The trellising also aids light penetration beyond the canopy top enabling earlier fruiting, increased yields and easier tree management and harvesting.

 The uniform, two-dimensional way cocoa trees grow lends itself to roboticsharvesting.
 Australia has high labour costs and we’re exploring using robotics in cocoa harvesting.

 In August 2014, less than two years after the seeds were planted at our Mt Edna plantation, we harvested our first cocoa pods and made 50 individually numbered chocolate bars under the Charley’s brand.
 A pretty proud moment in Charley’s short life!